I Have Questions

-There is no enrollment fee other than to pay for hours flown since new, or if applicable, hours since overhaul, at the current applicable hourly rate or under our FLEX buy-in option, pay a smaller percentage of the TTSN at enrollment and defer the remaining pre enrollment flight hours (see the FLEX buy-in option for details).
+There is no enrollment fee other than to pay for hours flown since new, or if applicable, hours since overhaul, at the current applicable hourly rate or under our FLEX buy-in option, pay a smaller percentage of the Total Time Since New (TTSN) at enrollment and defer the remaining pre enrollment flight hours (see the FLEX buy-in option for details).

 For new engines enrolled under 100 hours TTSN, the first monthly payment required from the operator is calculated from the total hours on the engines on the date of the first retail sale of the aircraft, or 25 engine hours TTSN, whichever is greater.
 In other words, if you purchase your aircraft with 15 engine hours TTSN, your first monthly payment would be calculated from 25 hours TTSN as the starting point; however, if you are the first purchaser/operator of an aircraft with 30 engine hours TTSN on the date of retail sale, your first monthly payment would be calculated from 30 hours TTSN as the starting point.
 For engines enrolled beyond 100 hours TTSN, the payment for hours flown is based on TTSN or since overhaul.

 For an engine enroling at or beyond its first overhaul into a Gold Plan or Silver Plan, an additional fee will be required to account for usage of the cycle life limited parts not replaced at overhaul.